Andrew Cunanan: Early life and education

-Andrew Cunanan was born August 31, 1969, in National City, California, to Modesto "Pete" Dungao Cunanan (June 25, 1930 – June 2, 2005), a Filipino American, and Mary Anne Schillaci (November 4, 1938 – April 15, 2012), an Italian American.
-He was the youngest of four children.
-Modesto was serving in the United States Navy during the Vietnam War at the time of his son's birth.
+The youngest of four children, Andrew Cunanan was born August 31, 1969, in National City, California, to Modesto "Pete" Dungao Cunanan and Mary Anne Schillaci.
+Modesto was serving in the United States Navy in the Vietnam War at the time of his son's birth.
 After leaving the navy, where he had served as a chief petty officer, Modesto worked as a stockbroker.

 In his youth, Cunanan lived with his family in National City and attended Bonita Vista Middle School.
 In 1981, his father enrolled him in The Bishop's School, an independent day school located in the affluent La Jolla neighborhood of San Diego.
 There Cunanan met his lifelong best friend, Elizabeth "Liz" Cote.

-At school, he was remembered as being bright, very talkative and testing with an IQ of 147.
+At school, he was remembered as being bright and very talkative, and testing with an IQ of 147.

-As a teenager, Cunanan developed a reputation as a prolific liar, given to telling tall tales about his family and personal life.
+As a teenager, Cunanan developed a reputation as a prolific liar, given to telling tall tales about his family and personal life, such as claiming that his mother was Jewish or alleging that his father belonged to "Filipino royalty" and served as a general under Ferdinand Marcos.
 He was adept at changing his appearance according to what he felt was most attractive at a given moment.
-Cunanan identified as gay in high school, and began having liaisons with wealthy older men.
-He was voted "Most Likely Not to Be Forgotten" by his classmates, sometimes misreported as "Most Likely to Be Remembered."
+Cunanan identified as gay in high school, when he began having liaisons with wealthy older men.
+He was voted "Most Likely Not to Be Forgotten" by his classmates, sometimes reported as "Most Likely to Be Remembered" by several media reports about Cunanan.

 After graduating from high school in 1987, Cunanan enrolled at the University of California, San Diego (UC San Diego), where he majored in American history.
+In San Diego, Cunanan began using the surname DeSilva to disassociate himself from his Filipino heritage and present a Portuguese origin.
+He also adopted a more elaborate fake background, most often claiming that his father was an Israeli millionaire, that he had been disowned by his parents after coming out and that he had been previously married to a "Jewish princess".

-In 1988, when Cunanan was aged 19, his father deserted his family and moved to the Philippines to evade arrest for embezzlement.
-That same year, Cunanan had begun frequenting local gay clubs and restaurants, and his mother, a deeply religious Catholic, learned about his sexual orientation.
+In 1988, when Cunanan was 19, his father deserted his family and moved to the Philippines, where he remarried, to evade arrest for embezzlement.
+That same year, Cunanan had begun frequenting local gay clubs and restaurants, and his mother, who was a deeply religious Catholic, learned about his sexual orientation.
 During an argument, Cunanan threw his mother against a wall, dislocating her shoulder.
-Later examination of Cunanan's behavior indicates that he may have suffered from antisocial personality disorder, characterized by a lack of remorse and empathy.
 In 1989, Cunanan dropped out of UC San Diego and settled in the Castro District of San Francisco, a center of gay culture, moving in with Cote and her boyfriend, Phil Merrill.